How to collect and send logs | AdGuard VPN Knowledge Base

 How to collect and send logs

-If you encounter any problems while using AdGuard VPN for Mac, you can inform us about it by sending application logs.
+If you encounter any problems while using AdGuard VPN for Windows, you can inform us about it.
+We would appreciate it if you also send application logs, as they help us resolve issues much quicker.

 Standard logs

-By default, AdGuard VPN for Mac uses the standard logging level, that is, the basic collection of data about running processes of the app.
+By default, AdGuard VPN for Windows uses the standard logging level, which is the basic collection of data about running processes of the app.
 To send these logs, follow the next steps:

-Open AdGuard VPN for Mac and, if possible, repeat the actions that led to the error.
+Open AdGuard VPN for Windows and, if possible, repeat the actions that led to the error.
 Note the exact time when this error occurred.

 Click Support (in the menu above) → Report a bug.